containers/podman/docs/source/markdown/podman.1.md

 % podman(1)

 ## NAME

-podman - Simple management tool for pods, containers and images
+podman - Command to manage pods, containers and images.

 ## SYNOPSIS

 **podman** [*options*] *command*

 ## DESCRIPTION

 Podman (Pod Manager) is a fully featured container engine that is a simple daemonless tool.
 Podman provides a Docker-CLI comparable command line that eases the transition from other container engines and allows the management of pods, containers and images.
 Simply put: `alias docker=podman`.